gabrieloliveirapimentel/codeleap-frontend/README.md

 <h3 align="center">
-  CodeLeap Frontend
+  CodeLeap Network
 </h3>

-This project was developed as part of the CodeLeap selection process for a Junior/Intermediate Front-End position.
-The challenge consisted of replicating the [CodeLeap Network](https://www.figma.com/design/0OQWLQmU14SF2cDhHPJ2sx/CodeLeap-Engineering-Test) prototype to build a simple social network with full CRUD functionality, using CodeLeap's public API endpoints.
+This challenge consisted of replicating the [CodeLeap Network](https://www.figma.com/design/0OQWLQmU14SF2cDhHPJ2sx/CodeLeap-Engineering-Test) prototype to build a simple social network with full CRUD functionality, using CodeLeap's public API endpoints.

 The project was made using <b>Tailwind CSS</b>, React Router for routing between pages, Redux Toolkit for state persistence, React Hook Form combined with Yup for form management and validation, and Axios for HTTP requests.